-Principle Sub principles Our actions and behaviours to achieve this: G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability Accountability is about ensuring that those making decisions and delivering services are answerable for them.
+Principle Sub O ur actions and behaviours to achieve this: principles G. Implementing good practices in We will: • Agendas, reports and minutes for Combined Authority and LEP transparency, reporting, and audit Implement Boards, Panels and formal committees are published on the to deliver effective accountability good practice Combined Authority website in accordance with statutory deadlines. in • Adoption of the Transparency Code and a Publication Scheme transparency providing information on the website regarding Combined Authority item 7 - Appendix 3 Accountability is about ensuring that those making decisions and delivering services are answerable for them.
 Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders are able to understand and respond as the organisation plans and carries out its activities in a transparent manner.
 Both external and internal audit contribute to effective accountability.
-We will: Implement good practice in transparency We will: Implement good practices in reporting Agendas, reports and minutes for Combined Authority and LEP Boards, Panels and formal committees are published on the Combined Authority website in accordance with statutory deadlines.
-Adoption of the Transparency Code and a Publication Scheme providing information on the website regarding Combined Authority business, expenditure and governance.
+We will: business, expenditure and governance.
 The process for making Freedom of Information requests is clearly set out on the website.
 The Combined Authority moved to the live streaming of Combined Authority meetings in 2017.
 The LEP Board holds its meetings in public with papers published online five days beforehand.
-Annual Financial Statements are compiled, published to timetable and included on the Combined Authority's website.
+Annual Financial Statements are compiled, published to timetable and Implement good practices in reporting included on the Combined Authority's website.
 This includes the Annual Governance Statement (AGS) The external auditor's report on the accounts is published on the website.
 An annual business plan is published which also includes a review of achievements in the previous year.

-Appendix 1 We will: Provide assurance and effective accountability The AGS sets out the Combined Authority's governance framework and the results of the annual review of the effectiveness of the Combined Authority's internal controls and governance arrangements.
-An effective internal audit service is resourced and maintained.
+We will: Provide assurance The AGS sets out the Combined Authority's governance framework and the results of the annual review of the effectiveness of the Combined Authority's internal controls and governance arrangements. and effective accountability An effective internal audit service is resourced and maintained.
 The team has direct access to members if required and provides assurance on governance arrangements via an annual report containing an opinion on the Combined Authority's internal control arrangements.
-External Audit provides an annual opinion on the Combined Authority's financial statements and arrangements for securing value for money.
-The assurance framework governing investment decisions is reviewed annually and compliance with official guidelines reported to government.
+External Audit provides an annual opinion on the Combined Authority's financial statements and arrangements for securing value for money. • The assurance framework governing investment decisions is reviewed annually and compliance with official guidelines reported to government.
+The Police &amp; Crime Panel has oversight functions in relation to the Mayor's exercise of police and crime functions as the Police and Crime Commissioner (PCC), including reviewing the PCCs Police and Crime Plan, the Mayor's annual report on PCC Functions and the appointment of the Chief Constable.